 This is not a portrait in the conventional sense of a likeness and gives us very little idea of what Otto III must have looked like.
 Otto III is represented out of proportion with the much smaller figures that flank him—indicating his status.
 The opening pages probably represent an ideal of Otto III’s rule rather than the reality of his situation as his rule was fraught with division.
 The style of the opening looks back to late antique illusionism (note, for example, the lozenge-shaped ornament in the borders, and the atmospheric backgrounds which recall, for example, such manuscripts as the Vatican Vergil made in about 400) but has an extraordinary flatness to it as if the scene has been pressed between two panes of glass.

 This style is known as Ottonian, a period style concept that covers both the reigns of the three emperors bearing the name Otto and of their immediate successors through the late eleventh century.
 It both precedes and anticipates the Romanesque style.

-After Otto’s death, the manuscript passed to his cousin and heir, Henry II, who gave it to the cathedral of Bamberg which he founded, where it remained until 1803 when during the secularisation of the church it was transferred to the Bavarian State Library.
-The manuscript is rarely exhibited but a facsimile of it has been made.
+After Otto’s death, the manuscript passed to his cousin and heir, Henry II, who gave it to the cathedral of Bamberg which he founded, where it remained until 1803, when during the secularization of the church, it was transferred to the Bavarian State Library.
+The manuscript is rarely exhibited, but a facsimile of it has been made.